-Students being paid on any type of assistantship, usually a Research Assistantship funded by the PI, or students paid on any other type of hourly appointment that requires submission of hourly time sheets, are paid on the same schedule as the staff and faculty - on the 7th and 22nd of each month.
+Students being paid on any type of assistantship, usually a Research Assistantship funded by the PI, or students paid on any other type of hourly appointment that requires submission of hourly time sheets, are paid on the same schedule as the staff and faculty: work completed on the 1^{st} - 15^{th} will be paid on the 22^{nd} of the month, and work completed on the 15^{th} through the end of the month will be paid on the 7^{th} of the next month.

 - The I-9 form must be completed before assistantship checks can begin.
-See the Student Services Officer for this paperwork. - Please note that housing and other fees are not automatically deducted from your salary. - Your salary is taxable and taxes will be withheld as you request on the W-4 Tax Data form, submitted through Axess.
+Make an appointment to see the Student Services Officer and bring appropriate identification to complete this mandatory paperwork. - Please note that housing and other fees are not automatically deducted from your salary. - Your salary is taxable and taxes will be withheld as you request on the W-4 Tax Data form, submitted through Axess.